onlyjsmith/udacity-fswd-p4/README.md

 1. Launch your Virtual Machine with your Udacity account
 2. Follow the instructions provided to SSH into your server
-3. Create a new user named grader
+3. Create a new user named grader (password: thiswouldbemoresecureinreallife)
 4. Give the grader the permission to sudo
 5. Update all currently installed packages
 6. Change the SSH port from 22 to 2200